The CDC's Mask Guidance Ignores Employees' COVID-19 Risks

 Since the earliest days of the pandemic, worker advocates and public health experts have been asking the Occupational Safety and Health Administration (OSHA) to issue mandatory, enforceable emergency standards to supplement CDC’s voluntary guidance.
 The Trump Administration refused to allow OSHA to do so.
 But just two days after being sworn in as President, Joe Biden issued an executive order calling for OSHA to issue such a standard by March 15.

 Now, more than two months after President Biden’s deadline, OSHA still has not issued this badly needed regulation and the CDC’s recent announcement is making an already bad situation worse for workers.
-The CDC said its new guidelines do not apply to health care, corrections, homeless shelters and transportation, but there are many other types of workplaces with similarly dangerous working conditions—like where large numbers of workers have been infected in the recent past and in which outbreaks continue to occur.
+The CDC said its new guidelines do not apply to health care, corrections, homeless shelters and transportation, but there are many other types of workplaces with similarly dangerous working conditions—like meat or poultry factories and farms —where large numbers of workers have been infected in the recent past and in which outbreaks continue to occur.

 States and localities can maintain public health precautions, but after the CDC’s announcement, most governors have abandoned them.
-Many have already done so, despite the fact that .
+Many have already done so, despite the fact that almost 60% of working age adults (ages 18-64) have not been fully vaccinated.
 In states where that’s happened, it is now on the honor system whether a worker or customer discloses whether or not they’ve been vaccinated—and how well a worker is protected is essentially up to their employer.
 Workers employed by Albertsons or Whole Foods, which are maintaining their mask requirements, will be better protected than workers at Walmart or Trader Joe’s, which have lifted theirs.

 Employers who want to do the right thing feel handcuffed, their options limited by existing Equal Employment Opportunities Commission (EEOC) regulations that prohibit them from requiring every employee to be vaccinated—employees can refuse if they have a disability or religious-related objection.